l0gique/certified-in-cybersec-notes/Chapter 4 - Network Security.md

 * Network Design -
   * The objective of network design is to satisfy data communication requirements and result in efficient overall performance.
   * **Network Segmentation** involves controlling traffic among networked devices.
   * **Demilitarized Zone (DMZ** is a network area that is designed to be accessed by outside visitors but is still isolated from the private network of the organization.
-The ==DMZ is often the host of public web, email, file and other resource servers==.
+The <mark>DMZ is often the host of public web, email, file and other resource servers</mark>.
-  * **VLANs (Virtual Lans)** are created by switches to ==logically segment a network== without altering its physical topology.
+  * **VLANs (Virtual Lans)** are created by switches to <mark>logically segment a network</mark> without altering its physical topology.
-  * A **virtual private network (VPN)** is a ==communication tunnel that provides point-to-point transmission== of both authentication and data traffic over an untrusted network.
+  * A **virtual private network (VPN)** is a <mark>communication tunnel that provides point-to-point transmission</mark> of both authentication and data traffic over an untrusted network.
-  * **Defense in depth** uses multiple types of access controls in literal or theoretical ==layers to help an organization avoid a monolithic security stance==.
+  * **Defense in depth** uses multiple types of access controls in literal or theoretical <mark>layers to help an organization avoid a monolithic security stance</mark>.
-  * **Network access control (NAC)** is a ==concept of controlling access to an environment through strict adherence to and implementation of security policy==.
+  * **Network access control (NAC)** is a <mark>concept of controlling access to an environment through strict adherence to and implementation of security policy</mark>.

 * Defense in depth -
   * Defense in depth uses a layered approach when designing the security posture of an organization.
-  * Defense in depth provides more of a ==starting point for considering all types of controls—administrative, technological, and physical—that empower insiders== and operators to work together to protect their organization and its systems.
+  * Defense in depth provides more of a <mark>starting point for considering all types of controls—administrative, technological, and physical—that empower insiders</mark> and operators to work together to protect their organization and its systems.
   ![Defense in depth](assets/defense-in-depth-servers.svg)
     * **Data** - Controls that protect the actual data with technologies such as encryption, data leak prevention, identity and access management and data controls.
     * **Application** - Controls that protect the application itself with technologies such as data leak prevention, application firewalls and database monitors.